-This article takes a close up look at life along Bainbridge Avenue and 204 Street in the Bronx in the mid to late 20th century.
-Bainbridge Avenue and 204 Street played a major role in their lives of anyone who has ever lived and grown up in the Norwood section of the Bronx.
-It didn’t matter if you lived on Webster Ave, Perry Ave, Hull Ave, Decatur Ave, Rochambeau Avenue, 206th, 207th or any other street in the neighborhood, because there was probably a time in every day when you stepped onto the streets of Bainbridge Avenue and 204 Street.
+This article takes a close-up look at life along Bainbridge Avenue and 204 Street in the Bronx in the mid to late 20th century.
+Bainbridge Avenue and 204 Street played a major role in the lives of anyone who has ever lived and grown up in the Norwood section of the Bronx.
+It didn’t matter if you lived on Webster Ave, Perry Ave, Hull Ave, Decatur Ave, Rochambeau Avenue, 206th, 207th or any other street in the neighborhood because there was probably a time in every day when you stepped onto the streets of Bainbridge Avenue and 204 Street.

 This article looks at this section of the Bronx from the eyes of a young kid and then later on as a teenager.
-Perspectives change and of course, so do your experiences as you grow up in a neighborhood that was so alive.
-The neighborhood around Bainbridge Avenue has been in constant change over the years, so depending on when one lived there, memories will always be different to a point.
+Perspectives change, and of course, so do your experiences as you grow up in a neighborhood that was so alive.
+The neighborhood around Bainbridge Avenue has been in constant change over the years, so depending on when one lived there, memories will always be different.
 As communities change, so do the people, the stores, the shops, and the tales.

-I grew up at 3186 Rochambeau Avenue in the 60s and 70s.
+I grew up living at 3186 Rochambeau Avenue in the 1960s and 70s.
 I moved to Long Island in the mid-70s, but found myself often coming back on weekends to visit my grandmother and to hang out with my friends on Perry Avenue as we all went through our mid to late teen years.
-In the 1980s I wound up working in many of the Irish neighborhood bars like French Charley’s with my band Phase IV.
+In the 1980s, I wound up working in many of the Irish neighborhood bars like French Charley’s with my band Phase IV.
 Something always pulled me back.
-Even just last summer in 2021, I interviewed for a teaching job at P.S .80.
+Even just last summer in 2022, I interviewed for a teaching job at P.S .80.
 Is the neighborhood different now than it was in the 60s, 70s, and 80s?
 Well, not for the people who live there now and make it their home.
-That’s the American Experience, neighborhoods change but the memories remain and new ones are made.
+That’s the American Experience, neighborhoods change, but the memories remain, and new ones are made.